tablexi/nucore-open/doc/HOWTO_related_repos.md

 # Bringing changes from your school-specific repo into `nucore-open`

+This doesn't come up as often, but sometimes you may need to bring a view hook or feature flag into open in order to support a school-specific customization.
+The best way to bring the changes from a school-specific repo is by cherry-picking the individual commits from `nucore-open`.
+For this reason, it's best to develop on `nucore-open` to start with, or to squash the commits in your branch so you only need to bring one commit.

+For example, to bring changes from `nucore-nu` into `nucore-open`:

 _While in the `nucore-open` directory_

-For example, to bring changes from `nucore-nu` into `nucore-open`:

-`git remote add nu git@github.com:tablexi/nucore-nu.git`

-The best way to bring in the changes from NU is by cherry-picking the individual commits.
-For this reason, it's best to develop on `nucore-open` to start with, or to squash the commits in your branch so you only need to bring one commit.

 ```
+git remote add nu git@github.com:tablexi/nucore-nu.git
 git fetch nu
 git cherry-pick XXXXX
 ```

 # Deploy

+Deploy process will vary depending on the hosting setup.
+Helm is used for apps hosted in kubernetes, and capistrano is used for legacy-hosting setups.

 ## Helm deploy steps